luciotato/LiteScript/reference/Grammar.lite.md

 Grammar Implementation
 -----------------------

-The LiteScript Grammar is defined as `classes`, one class for each non-terminal symbol.
+The LiteScript Grammar is defined as `classes`, one class for each rule.

-The `.parse()` method of each class will try the grammar on the token stream and:
+The `.parse()` method of each class will try the grammar rule on the token stream and:

-- If all tokens match, it will simply return after consuming the tokens. (success)
+- If all tokens match, it will populate the node consuming the tokens. (success)
 - On a token mismatch, it will raise a 'parse failed' exception.

-When a 'parse failed' exception is raised, other classes can be tried.
+When a 'parse failed' exception is raised, other classes/rules can be tried.
 If no class parses ok, a compiler error is emitted and compilation is aborted.

-if the exception is *before* the class has determined this was the right language construction, it is a soft-error and other grammars can be tried over the source code.
+if the exception is *before* the class has determined this was the right rule, it is a soft-error and other rules can be tried on the token stream.

-if the exception is *after* the class has determined this was the right language construction (if the AST node was 'locked'), it is a hard-error and compilation is aborted.
+if the exception is *after* the class has determined this was the right rule (if the AST node was 'locked'), it is a hard-error and compilation is aborted.

 The `ASTBase` module defines the base class for all grammar classes along with